arvados/rnaseq-cwl-training/_episodes/08-supplement-docker.md

 To build a Docker image from a Dockerfile, use `docker build`.

-This command takes the name to use for the image with `-t`, and the directory that it should find the `Dockerfile`:
+Use the `-t` option to specify the name of the image.
+Use `-f` if the file isn't named exactly `Dockerfile`.
+The last part is the directory where it will find the `Dockerfile` and any files that are referenced by `COPY` (described below).

 ```
-docker build -t training/bwa .
+docker build -t training/bwa -f Dockerfile.single-stage .
 ```

 > ## Exercise